archesproject/arches-collector/README.md

 # run app in device simulator
 cordova run ios|browser

-# to build and run
+# to build and run in a simulator
 cordova-run-ios
 cordova-run-android